 Qualifying candidates have a farm in the Northwest (from British Columbia to northern California, Oregon, Washington, or Idaho).
 Farms utilize integrated pest management techniques, biodynamic, GlobalG.A.P., or organic practices, and do not apply chemicals harmful to fish and wildlife.
 Specialty crops, ranching, commodity crops, and dairy are also eligible.
 The farmland may be situated on rivers or upland sites where management may impact downstream conditions.

-Salmon-Safe Certified Farms and Vineyards in Chelan County Protect Fish and Drinking Water
+Salmon-Safe Certified Farms and Vineyards in Chelan County and the Interior Columbia Basin Protect Fish and Drinking Water

 We would like to recognize local growers that are taking action to help keep our rivers clean for people and fish through the Salmon-Safe certification.